erikbra/azure-devops-docker-agent/README.md

 | AZP_TOKEN            | [Personal Access Token (PAT)](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) with **Agent Pools (read, manage)** scope, created by a user who has permission to [configure agents](pools-queues.md#creating-agent-pools), at `AZP_URL`.    |
 | AZP_AGENT_NAME       | Agent name (default value: the container hostname).          |
 | AZP_POOL             | Agent pool name (default value: `Default`).                  |

+## Run the image
+Use the included `docker-compose.yml` if you wish, and just write `docker-compose up`.

 Or, you can use just Docker, and run it manually: